 The commercial theaters

 To call the Blackfriars theater and Burbage’s public theater the first commercial theaters is of course a simplification.
-Whether in churches, village halls, fairgrounds, the halls of noblemen and princes or the great annual gatherings in the north for the mystery cycles, actors had always performed for money, whether by passing the hat or in a donation from the local lord.
+Whether in churches, village halls, fairgrounds, the halls of noblemen and princes or the great annual gatherings in the north for the mystery cycles, actors had always performed for money, whether by passing the hat or by donation from the local lord.
 The difference is that, until 1576, commercial theater was never an industry––nor was acting a profession.

 An industry is something that can support a community of adult workers (not just children), that they can depend on to provide them, and their families, with enough to live on throughout the year, year after year.
 A professional is someone whose skills can rise above the level of amateur because there is an industry that supports what they do.
 In fact, until 1576, all but three or four English actors were amateurs whose livings were earned at other trades.
 They may have been good, they may have been brilliant, but they were still amateurs.
 Those who could be called anything like true professionals were all at Court.
-And even they were called upon to perform tasks that had nothing to do with entertaining.
+And even they were required to perform all sorts of tasks that had nothing to do with entertaining.

 The Church’s big mistake